jmusalia/git-demo/README.md

 # Social Values in Kenya
- This analysis examines Kenyan social values
+ This analysis examines Kenyan social values using the World Values Survey